-(Reason: To provide safe access to water heaters and to provide lighting and receptacle for maintenance of equipment.
-Consistent with regional amendments to IFGC 306.7 and IMC 306.6.
+(Reason: To provide safe access to water heaters.
+(Consistent with regional amendments to IFGC 306.7 and IMC 306.3.
 Note reference to amendment above.)

 504.6 Requirements for discharge piping.
 The discharge piping serving a pressure relief valve, temperature relief valve or combination thereof shall: